The stellar halo in Local Group Hestia simulations II. The accreted component: Merger remnants in the energy-angular momentum space

-The mean age maps in Fig.~\ref{fig2::ind_mergers_e_lz_ages_dist}~(rightmost columns) seem do not imply a unique picture.
-However, in most cases, we can notice the age gradient as a function of the total energy.
-In particular, relatively older stars from the outer parts of dwarf galaxies tend to occupy the upper parts of the \ELz distribution while the mean age decreases towards the lower values of the total energy.
-Coupling this information with the previous result, one can explain the observed trends.
-Before the merger, stars formed earlier in the ``upside-down'' regime occupy the outer parts of dwarfs galaxies; therefore, once the galaxy is being accreted, these older stars are stripped first and appear at larger energies inside the host.
-At the same time, the cores of dwarf galaxies could have a more extended star formation history and, thus, be younger or, at least, have a larger fraction of younger stars.
-Therefore, being dragged towards the central parts of the hosts the stars from the cores of the dwarf galaxies populate lower energy levels where the mean age of stellar debris is relatively smaller.
-Of course, the strength of the age gradient in the \Elz space is rather low, especially for the very early mergers~(see, e.g. the MW galaxy in the 17-11 simulation).
-However, typical age uncertainties for oldest MW stars may not allow to capture the age gradient of the merger debris but some parameters of stellar populations can change very quickly with the stellar age, e.g. chemical abundances~(see the metallicity analysis in \citetalias{KhoperskovHESTIA-3}), and, thus can be detected in the observational data.
+The mean age maps in Fig.~\ref{fig2::ind_mergers_e_lz_ages_dist}~(rightmost columns) do not imply a unique picture.
+However, in most cases, we can see the age gradient as a function of the total energy.
+In particular, relatively older stars from the outer parts of dwarf galaxies tend to occupy the upper parts of the \ELz distribution, while the mean age decreases towards the lower values of the total energy.
+Coupling this information with the previous result, can explain the observed trends.
+Before the merger, stars formed earlier in the `upside-down' regime occupy the outer parts of dwarfs galaxies; therefore, when the galaxy is being accreted, these older stars are stripped first and appear at higher energies inside the host.
+At the same time, the cores of dwarf galaxies could have a more extended star formation history and, thus be younger or, at least, have a larger fraction of younger stars.
+Therefore, being dragged towards the central parts of the hosts, the stars from the cores of the dwarf galaxies populate lower energy levels where the mean age of stellar debris is relatively smaller.
+The strength of the age gradient in the \Elz space is rather low, especially for the very early mergers~(see, e.g. the MW galaxy in the 17-11 simulation).
+However, typical age uncertainties for oldest MW stars may not allow to capture the age gradient of the merger debris, but some parameters of stellar populations can change very quickly with the stellar age, for example chemical abundances~(see the metallicity analysis in \citetalias{KhoperskovHESTIA-3}), and, can thus be detected in the observational data.